AstraZeneca says COVID-19 vaccine 76% effective in new analysis, to seek U.S. approval

 “Hopefully, this should now give people the confidence that this vaccine is the right one to continue to use moving forward,” he said, adding that he and his parents have received the vaccine.

+Mene Pangalos, an AstraZeneca executive vice-president, said earlier this week the trial data was encouraging as there were undoubtedly variants of concern in circulation during the study.

-AstraZeneca’s vaccine is seen as crucial in tackling the spread of COVID-19 across the globe, not just due to limited supply of vaccines but also because it is easier and cheaper to transport than rival shots.
+AstraZeneca’s vaccine is seen as crucial in tackling the spread of COVID-19 around the world, not just because of limited supply of vaccines but also because it is easier and cheaper to transport than rival shots.
 It has been granted conditional marketing or emergency use authorisation in more than 70 countries.

+“What counts will be the FDA assessment and that will be done based on scrutiny of the full data and not press releases,” said Stephen Evans, Professor of Pharmacoepidemiology, London School of Hygiene & Tropical Medicine.

+“With completion of the adjudication of events it is possible, even likely, given the public statement from the DSMB (Data and Safety Monitoring Board), that the ‘headline’ value could move slightly further downwards but such variation is not unexpected.”

 The vaccine, once hailed as a milestone in the fight against the COVID-19 pandemic, has been dogged by questions since late last year when the drugmaker and Oxford University published data from an earlier trial with two different efficacy readings as a result of a dosing error.